-EDITOR’S NOTE: This post is about women in events with mostly male competitors.
-Click here for more info on stats on all-female events like Powder Puff Derbies and Women on Wheels.
+CLICK HERE for more info & stats on female-only events like Powder Puff Derbies and Women on Wheels.

 Over the years, auto racing has been a male-dominated sport.
 The history of the Waterford Speedbowl is no differernt, yet there have been several notable achievements by females both on and off the track over the years.
 It’s important to remember that for the first two decades, women’s involvement was relegated to Powder Puff Derby exhibitions.
 In fact, those events were the only time women were allowed in the pits, a rule that remained enforced until the mid-1970’s.

-Arguably the first prominant female figure in Speedbowl history was Peg Gaudreau.
+One of the first prominent female figure in Speedbowl history was Peg Gaudreau.
 Peg was the car owner for the #3 car that Dick Dunn drove to 4 consecutive Modified Championships from 1972-1975.
 The car was called “Buddah’s Bullet” as a nod to her husband Al Gaudreau who built and maintained the car.
-In 1976, Gaudreau won a 5th consecutive Car Owner Points Championship (Bob Potter won the Drivers Championship) – a record matched only by Harry Wyant (1999-2003 with Dennis Gada driving another dominant #3 car).
+In 1976, Gaudreau won a 5th consecutive Car Owner Championship (Bob Potter won the Drivers Championship) – a record matched only by Harry Wyant (1999-2003) and Keith Rocco (2013-2017).
 For a majority of Dunn’s dominant streak on the track, Peg was not allowed in the pits and watched from the grandstands.
 In fact, Gaudreau was one of the first who finally gained permission to enter the pits from track owner Harvey Tattersall Jr in the mid-1970’s.